 We’ve seen companies from the very large to the very small all fall victim to not getting the full value from a tradeshow.
 They spend a small fortune on booth space, construction, and services, talk to people, exchange a few business cards, and then come back with a handful of “leads”.
 Remember that tradeshows are a great opportunity to reach members of the industry that may never attend events you host or open an email you send.
-Think about your booth in terms of being a tool used to drive traffic.
+Think about your booth in terms of being a tool used to drive traffic. in terms of driving traffic to it.
 Skip the cheesy throw-your-business-card-in-a-bowl trick, and instead opt for a draw of more value to your customers.
 Promote and give high-quality presentations.
 Invest in the show’s electronic badge scanners, where it’s available, to make sure you capture each person who comes by the booth.

 The second-most effective strategy we’ve found to build a marketing database is to host events.
 Whether these are in-person lunch n’ learns, or online-only webinars, we’ve found that with every event we have, it not only provides value to our current database and keeps our name fresh, but they forward the